seantrott/entangled_meanings/README.md

 # entangled_meanings
-Charting the trajectory of meaning disambiguation in English and Spanish LLMs.
+Charting the developmental trajectory of meaning disambiguation in Pythia-14M.